EricNavar/AmongUsBitTorrent2/README.md

 For the first check we have to have 800 lines of runnable code.

-peerProcess.java:       240
+- peerProcess.java:       140
-MessageType.java:         5
+- MessageType.java:         5
-Logger.java:             80
+- Logger.java:             80
-RemotePeerInfo.java:     20
+- RemotePeerInfo.java:     20
-StartRemotePeers.java    85
+- StartRemotePeers.java    85
-Server.java              90
+- Server.java             130
-Client.java              70
+- Client.java              70
+- Messages.java            80

-Total:                  590
+Total:                    610

 # Files